 The Canon PIXMA TS9520 is a great printer for family use that's also a great choice for casual photo printing and college students.
 It's relatively compact, which means you can easily fit it onto a desk or a shelf and it has a wide range of connectivity options.
-It prints amazing-looking photos, with deep blacks and vibrant colors and the overall cost-per-print for color is even more affordable than black-only.
+It prints amazing-looking photos, with deep blacks and vibrant colors and the overall cost-per-print is affordable for both black and color ink.
 It also has both a flatbed and sheetfed scanner, so you can easily copy multi-page documents as well as small textbooks and photos.
 It has an automatic document feeder, which is great for lengthy multi-page documents, but there's no duplex scanning, meaning you'll have to manually flip over double-sided pages.
 Unfortunately, the cartridges have a low yield, meaning you'll have to change them often.
 Also, printing speed is only okay, with color documents taking much longer than black and white.

 The Canon PIXMA TS9520 is a great printer for family use.
 The quality of the photos it can produce is excellent due to vibrant colors and deep blacks, and the cost of printing in black offers good value.
-Replacing the ink cartridges is fairly inexpensive.
 It has a flatbed scanner, which is ideal for scanning fragile photos.
 Also, it features a wide variety of connectivity options, including Wi-Fi and Bluetooth.

 The Canon TS9520 is a mediocre printer for small and home offices.
 The black ink cartridge has a poor yield, meaning you'll have to replace it often, and while the color page yield is nearly double that of the black, it's still not remarkably high.
 Printing speed is only okay for black and white documents and is slower with color.
 It has an automatic document feeder, but it lacks duplex scanning.
 The printer is made of solid, sturdy plastic, but access to potential paper jams isn't intuitive or user-friendly.

 The Canon PIXMA TS9520 is a very good printer for students.
-The overall cost-per-print of printing in black is reasonably affordable and the cartridges are fairly inexpensive.
+The overall cost-per-print is great.
 There's also a wide variety of connectivity options, including Bluetooth and Wi-Fi, and you can even connect to the printer from your mobile device by using the companion app.
 However, the first page of a print comes out rather slowly and doesn't really get any faster on subsequent pages.
 Also, the cartridges have a low page yield, so you'll have to replace them often.

 The Canon PIXMA TS9520 is a very good printer for casual photos.
 It can print out amazing-looking photos, which feature vibrant colors and deep blacks.
 It supports most photo paper formats while its color accuracy should be decent enough for casual use.